Henry Middleton

-Henry Middleton (1717 – June 13, 1784) was a planter, public official from South Carolina.
+Henry Middleton (1717 – June 13, 1784) was an American politician and planter from South Carolina.
 A member of the colonial legislature, during the American Revolution he attended the First Continental Congress and served as that body's president for four days in 1774 after the passage of the Continental Association, which he signed.
 He left the Second Continental Congress before it declared independence.
 Back in South Carolina, he served as president of the provincial congress and senator in the newly created state government.
 After his capture by the British in 1780, he accepted defeat and returned to the status of a British subject until the end of the war.

 Early life

 Henry Middleton was born in 1717 on the family plantation, "The Oaks", near Charleston, Province of South Carolina.
 He was the second son of Susan (née Amory) Middleton (1690-1722) and Arthur Middleton (1681–1737), a wealthy planter who had served as an acting governor of South Carolina.
 His grandfather, Edward Middleton, emigrated from England via Barbados.
 He was educated in England before returning to South Carolina to inherit his father's plantation.
 He became one of the largest landowners in the colony, owning 50000 acre and about 800 slaves.